 A young reporter must come to terms with his past - and present - while investigating the murder of a man he believes could be his father.

 Joe Talbert, Jr. has never once met his namesake.
 A cub reporter for the Associated Press in Minneapolis, he stumbles across a story describing the murder of a man named Joseph Talbert in a small town in Minnesota.

-Full of curiosity about whether this man might be his father, Joe is shocked to find that none of the town's residents have much to say about the dead man - other than that his death was long overdue.
-Joe discovers that the dead man was a loathsome lowlife who cheated his neighbors, threatened his daughter, and squandered his wife's inheritance after she, too, passed away - an inheritance that may now be Joe's.
+Curious about whether this man might be his father, Joe is shocked to discover that the dead man was a loathsome lowlife who squandered his wife's inheritance - an inheritance that may now be Joe's.

-Mired in uncertainty and plagued by his own devastated relationship with his mother, who is seeking get back into her son's life, Joe must put together the missing pieces of his family history - before his quest for discovery threatens to put him in a grave of his own.
+Mired in uncertainty, Joe must piece together his family history - before his quest for discovery threatens to put him in a grave of his own.

 The tension builds to an all-stops-out finale that works on every level.
 Thriller fans should keep their eyes on Eskens: he's a comer - Booklist